B2.5 Add and subtract fractions, using appropriate strategies, in various contexts.

 Valuing Informal Procedures to Develop Strategies

-It is important to value informal procedures, as they contribute to the development of number sense and operational sense.
+It is important to value informal procedures, as they contribute to the development of number sense and operation sense.
 In situations that involve operations, many students use personal algorithms rather than procedures.
-For example, a student with good number sense could tackle the addition of \(\frac{7}{8}\) from a sandwich and \(\frac{4}{8}\) from another identical sandwich in this way: "I know that with \(\frac{7}{8}\) of a sandwich, I am missing \(\frac{1}{8}\) of a sandwich to have a complete sandwich.
-So if I add \(\frac{1}{8}\) to \(\frac{7}{8}\), I have a whole and I'm left with \(\frac{3}{8 }\).
-So, \(\frac{7}{8}\; + \;\frac{4}{8}\; = \;1\frac{3}{8}\). »
+For example, a student with good number sense could tackle the addition of \(\frac{7}{8}\) of a sandwich and \(\frac{4}{8}\) of another identical sandwich in this way: "I know that with \(\frac{7}{8}\) of a sandwich, I have \(\frac{1}{8}\) less than a whole sandwich.
+So if I add \(\frac{1}{8}\) to \(\frac{7}{8}\), I have a whole and I'm left with \(\frac{3}{8 }\) of the second sandwich.
+So altogether I have \(\frac{7}{8}\; + \;\frac{4}{8}\; = \;1\frac{3}{8}\) sandwiches. »

 Fundamental Operations